 We will use your Identifiable Information to respond to requests you may make of us.
 We may also use your Identifiable Information to contact you and/or provide you with general information about our services.
 We may also enhance or merge your Identifiable Information with data obtained from third parties for the same purposes.
 In addition, from time to time, we may refer to your Identifiable Information to better understand your needs and how we can improve our website and services.
 We may also refer to Non-Identifiable Information, such as tracking information collected with cookies and web beacons, to analyze the performance of, and make improvements to, our products.
 We do not sell your Identifiable Information to any third party mailing lists.

 WHEN WE DISCLOSE YOUR INFORMATION TO OTHERS

 We may share your Identifiable Information with our agents, contractors or partners in connection with services that these individuals or entities perform for, or with us.

 We may also share your Identifiable Information to comply with requests by law enforcement or governmental authorities or where we have any other legal obligation to disclose the information sought.
-In addition, we reserve the right to release your information to law enforcement agencies if we determine, in our sole judgment, that either you have violated our policies, or the release of your information may protect the rights, property, or safety of Carefinder, or another person, or to aid in the defense of legal action brought against Carefinder by you.
+In addition, we reserve the right to release your information to law enforcement agencies if we determine, in our sole judgment, that either you have violated our policies, or the release of your information may protect the rights, property, or safety of Pathpoint, or another person, or to aid in the defense of legal action brought against Pathpoint by you.